Snger/reading-notes/frameworks/NHibernate.md

 > native: picks identity, sequence or hilo depending upon the capabilities of the underlying database
 > assigned: lets the application to assign an identifier to the object before Save() is called
 > foreign: uses the identifier of another associated object.
 Usually used in conjunction with a <one-to-one> primary key association

+## download NHibernate to project
+1. Download NHibernate, either from SourceForge (http://sourceforge.net/projects/nhibernate/) or NuGet ( Install-Package NHibernate ).
+In the project, add a reference to NHibernate.dll (NuGet already does this).
+Visual Studio will automatically copy the library and its dependencies to the project output directory.
+If you are using a database other than SQL Server, add a reference to its driver assembly to your project.

+## set up the database connection information for NHibernate
+1. We now set up the database connection information for NHibernate.
+To do this, open the file Web.config automatically generated for your project and add configuration elements according to the listing.
+2. The <configSections> element contains definitions of sections that follow and handlers to use to process their content.
+We declare the handler for the configuration section here.
+NHibernate will take care of the differences and comes bundled with dialects for several major commercial and open source databases.
+3. An ISessionFactory is NHibernate's concept of a single datastore, multiple databases can be used by creating multiple XML configuration files and creating multiple Configuration and ISessionFactory objects in your application.
+4. The last element of the <hibernate-configuration> (or <databaseSettings>) section declares Web project as the name of an assembly containing class declarations and mapping files.
+The mapping files contain the metadata for the mapping of the POCO class to a database table (or multiple tables).

+## First persistent class
+1. NHibernate works best with the Plain Old CLR Objects (POCOs, sometimes called Plain Ordinary CLR Objects) programming model for persistent classes.
+A POCO has its data accessible through the standard .NET property mechanisms, shielding the internal representation from the publicly visible interface.
+2. NHibernate is not restricted in its usage of property types, all .NET types and primitives (like string, char and DateTime) can be mapped, including classes from the System.Collections namespace.
+You can map them as values, collections of values, or associations to other entities.
+The Id is a special property that represents the database identifier (primary key) of that class, it is highly recommended for entities.
+NHibernate can use identifiers only internally, without having to declare them on the class, but we would lose some of the flexibility in our application architecture.
+3. No special interface has to be implemented for persistent classes nor do we have to subclass from a special root persistent class.
+NHibernate also doesn't use any build time processing, such as IL manipulation, it relies solely on .NET reflection and runtime class enhancement.
+So, without any dependency in the POCO class on NHibernate, we can map it to a database table.
+For the above mentioned runtime class enhancement to work, NHibernate requires that all public properties of an entity class are declared as virtual.
+4. For the above mentioned runtime class enhancement to work, NHibernate requires that all public properties of an entity class are declared as virtual .
+5. The Cat.hbm.xml mapping file contains the metadata required for the object/relational mapping.
+The metadata includes declaration of persistent classes and the mapping of properties (to columns and foreign key relationships to other entities) to database tables.
+Please note that the Cat.hbm.xml should be set to an embedded resource.
+6. Every persistent class should have an identifer attribute (actually, only classes representing entities, not dependent value objects, which are mapped as components of an entity).
+This property is used to distinguish persistent objects: Two cats are equal if catA.Id.Equals(catB.Id) is true, this concept is called database identity.